rubysec/ruby-advisory-db/README.md

-# Ruby Advisory DB
+# Ruby Advisory db

-The Ruby Advisory DB is a "Database" of Advisories pertaining to Ruby libraries.
+The Ruby Advisory db is a database of advisories pertaining to Ruby libraries.

 ## Directory Structure

-The "Database" consists of directories that correlate to Ruby libraries on [rubygems.org].
+The database is a list of directories that match the names of Ruby libraries on [rubygems.org].
 Within each directory are one or more advisory files for the Ruby library.
 These advisory files are typically named using the advisories [CVE] identifier number.